Loading...

 • Dual factor authentication

 As a known Spark alternative, Dremio is a popular and easy data lakehouse platform that offers fast querying capabilities with a self-service layer to the storage units.
 It is a data ingestion tool with a central data catalog for all connected data sources.
-It is easy to query the data lake storage with different competencies like Predictive Pipelining etc.
+It is easy to query the data lake storage with different competencies like predictive pipelining.

-Dremio is an innovative type of data analytics platform that does not ask for cubes, warehouses, ETL for showcasing self-service analytics.
+Dremio is an innovative data analytics platform that does not ask for cubes, warehouses, or ETL to showcase self-service analytics.
 It is an open-source Data-as-a-service (DAAS) platform.

 • Making users self-sufficient and productive

-• Great support for multiple data sources like Hadoop, NoSQL, etc.
+• It dramatically supports multiple data sources like Hadoop, NoSQL, etc.

 • Fast data processing and extraction

-Elasticsearch is a known search engine that is open source, distributed, and has a search and analytics capability.
+Elasticsearch is a known open-source, distributed search engine with a search and analytics capability.
 It depends on the Apache Lucene library and offers a comprehensive full-text search engine with an HTTP interface and JSON documents.
-It caters to a variety of data which could be numerical, textual, structured, unstructured, geospatial, etc.
+It caters to various data, such as numerical, textual, structured, unstructured, geospatial, etc.

 • Resilience and scalability